yellowtree/geoip-detect/readme.txt

 = 2.0.0 =

-This updates to the new Maxmind API (v2).
+This major update uses the new Maxmind API (v2).
 At least PHP 5.3.1 is required now.

 = 1.7.1 =